Everett, Washington: Utilities

 Electric power for Everett is provided by the Snohomish County Public Utility District (PUD), a consumer-owned public utility that serves all of Snohomish County and derives 90 percent of its electricity from hydropower.
 The privately run Puget Sound Energy provides natural gas service to the city's residents and businesses.
 The city government contracts with Rubatino Refuse Removal and Waste Management for curbside garbage, recycling, and yard waste collection and disposal.
 Everett's municipal wastewater and sewage system, which is combined with stormwater treatment, includes 145 mi of pipes that primarily feed into the Everett Water Pollution Control Facility on Smith Island and empties in the Snohomish River delta.

 The City of Everett maintains a tap water system that supplies 80 percent of Snohomish County through interlocal agreements with other municipalities and water districts.
 The system primarily sources its water from Spada Lake, an artificial reservoir on the Sultan River created by the Culmback Dam and located 25 mi east of Everett in the Cascade Mountains.
 The water is treated at a filtration plant at Lake Chaplain, the system's secondary water source, which has a capacity of 134 e6USgal per day and typically handles 50 e6gal per day.
 The Sultan River basin has been used as the main source of the city's water since 1917 and uses a 25 mi network of pipes to reach Everett; the modern Spada Lake reservoir was formed in 1965 by the construction of the Culmback Dam, co-owned by Everett and the Snohomish County PUD.
+Several reservoirs in the city hold over 25 e6gal of water to supply Everett and surrounding cities.

 The city is covered by several telecommunications companies that provide telephone, broadband internet, and other services.
 Ziply Fiber (formerly part of Frontier Communications) is the largest telecommunications provider in the city and inherited its legacy system from GTE Northwest and Verizon.
 The company is based in Everett at a building near the Boeing Factory that was completed in 1981 for GTE.
 Other major providers in the Everett area include Comcast Xfinity, CenturyLink, and Wave Broadband.